Bound by Corruption by BelovedStranger

 What had been her incentive?
 Surely, this onna did not offer him aid out of the goodness of her heart.
 He’d seen her contempt of him reflected in her eyes.
 And yet, a part of him wanted, yearned—for something.

 “At the very least, you could have sent a messenger to the headman,” he persisted.
 His grin was self-mocking.
-“Surely, my life is not so precious to you.”
+“Undoubtedly, my life means little to you.”

 The anger was back in her eyes at his taunt.
 He could see the truth in them before she spoke with disdain.
 “Don’t be ridiculous.”
 The disappointment he felt was fierce.
 Piercing.
 “You destroyed my village, killing everyone.
 My family.”
 The heat in her eyes left her.
 “Except for Kikyo, my sister.
 She’s all I have left, and she’s missing.”